IBM/CyberSkill/ScenarioLaunchPlatform/database/readme.md

 ## Prerequisites

-Before proceeding, ensure you have the following installed:
+Before proceeding, ensure you have the following installed and have extracted the contents of the tar file:

 - PostgreSQL (version 12 or higher recommended)
 - Java Runtime Environment (JRE) 11 or higher